 Step 7: Mix Bonding Compound

-- First put a little water in your bucket first.
+- First put a little water in your bucket.
 Then add your 495.

 Use your auger mixer or an appropriate paddle mixer.